themesberg/flowbite-svelte/src/routes/forms/radio.md

 Apply the `disabled` attribute to the radio component to disallow the selection for the user.

-<p>This example can be used for the disabled state of the radio component by applying the disabled attribute to the input element.</p>
+This example can be used for the disabled state of the radio component by applying the disabled attribute to the input element.

 <ExampleDiv class="flex flex-col gap-4">
 <Radio name="disabled-state" disabled>Disabled radio</Radio>